Please make sure you understand this article before enabling the feature.

 For instance, you need to allow only some employees in your organization to set a value for a field.
 And make sure this value will not be overwritten by automated imports (from Active Directory/Google Directory etc.).

 At the same time, you still need to import values for the field for all other employees.

-In this case you cannot just remove Property Name for a field as it would block automated updates for all employees in account.
+In this case, you cannot just remove Property Name for a field as it would block automated updates for all employees in the account.

 Once the feature is enabled, each time Xink import engine is going to update a value of some field, it first checks if the value is locked.
 And update happens only if the value is not locked.
 Automated import engine never sets or resets locks, it only checks and obeys.

-And all other value updates, made by employees from Client App via “Contact Details” dialog, or by account admin via web interface, or in any other way, except automated import, actually set the lock.
+And all other value updates, made by employees from Client App via “Contact Details” dialogue, or by account admin via the web interface, or in any other way, except automated import, actually set the lock.

 Imagine we have an Example organization keeping User Directory in Azure (Azure AD), using Xink import feature.

 And ten thousand other employees, we will not mention all of them.